akber360/QA-Project/README.md

 Discuss the process by which you gathered requirements for your project:

-- **Stakeholder Interaction**: Did you interview stakeholders?
-Any feedback loops?
-- **User Surveys**: Any questionnaires or polls to understand user needs?
 - **Research**: Did you use existing literature or projects to inform your design?
 - **Iterations**: Describe how the requirements might have evolved over time.